AnkithaMadhyastha/spam_sms_detection_project/README.md

-# Spam SMS Detection
-A simple spam classifier using Naive Bayes and Flask web interface.
 # 📩 SMS Spam Detection Web App

 A simple web-based application built using Flask and Machine Learning to detect whether a given SMS message is Spam or Ham (Not Spam).